Medicare Glossary I-L

 If your income is above a certain limit, you may pay an income-related monthly adjustment amount in addition to your plan premium.
 For example, for 2017 and 2018 tax returns, individuals with income greater than $85,000 and married couples with income greater than $170,000 must pay a higher Medicare Part B (medical insurance) and Medicare Part D (prescription drug coverage) premium amount.
 This additional amount is called the income-related monthly adjustment amount.
 Less than 5% of people with Medicare are affected, so most people will not pay a higher premium.

 The maximum limit of coverage under the Initial Coverage stage.
 This amount is $3,820 in 2019.

 Initial Coverage Stage:

-This is the stage after you have met your deductible and before your total drug expenses have reached $3,750 (in 2018) and $3,820 (in 2019), including amounts you’ve paid and what our plan has paid on your behalf.
+This is the stage after you have met your deductible and before your total drug expenses have reached $3,820 in 2019, including amounts you’ve paid and what our plan has paid on your behalf.